JWBurgers/deciphering-bitcoin/References.md

 Smith, Adam. \[1776\] 1976. *An Inquiry into the Nature and Causes of the Wealth of Nations*.
 Ed.
 E. Cannan.
 Chicago: The University of Chicago Press.

+Spufford, Peter.
+1970. *Monetary Problems and Policies in the Burgundian Netherlands, 1433-1496*.
+Leiden: E.J.
+Brill.

+Spufford, Peter.
+1983.
+Mint organisation in the Burgundian Netherlands in the fifteenth century.
+In *Studies in Numismatic Method: Presented to Philip Grierson*, ed.
+C. Brooke, B. Steward, J. Pollard, and T. Volk, 239-61.
+Cambridge: Cambridge University Press.

+Spufford, Peter.
+1988. *Money and Its Use in Medieval Europe*.
+Cambridge: Cambridge University Press.

+Spufford, Peter.
+2016. *Debasement of the coinage and its effect on exchange rates and the economy: In England in the 1540s, and in the Burgundian-Hapsburg Netherlands in the 1480s.
+In *Money in the Pre-Industrial World*, ed.
+J. Munro, 63-85.
+London: Routledge.

+Stahl, Alan.
+2016.
+The making of a gold standard: The ducat and its offspring, 1284-2001.
+In *Money in the Pre-Industrial World*, ed.
+J. Munro, 45-62.
+London: Routledge.

+Sterba, Richard.
+1976.
+The organization and management of the ancient temple corporations in Ancient Mesopotamia. *The Academy of Management Review*, 1, 16-26.

 Stern, Philip.
 2017.
 The corporation in history.
 In *The Corporation: A Critical, Multi-Disciplinary Handbook*, ed.
 G. Baars and A. Spicer, 21-46.

+Svensson, Roger.
+2013. *Renovatio Monetae: Bracteates and Coinage Policies in Medieval Europe*.
+London: Spink.

+Svensson, Roger and Andreas Westermark.
+2020.
+Renovation monetae: When Gesell taxes worked. *International Economic Review*, 61, 821-46.

+Svensson, Roger and Andreas Westermark.
+2025.
+The economics of small change: Resolving coinage challenges in medieval Europe. *Financial History Review*,

 Sveriges Riksbank.
 2024. *Payments Report 2024*.
 Stockholm: Sveriges Riksbank.
 Available at [https://www.riksbank.se/globalassets/media/rapporter/betalningsrapport/2024/engelsk/payments-report-2024.pdf](https://www.riksbank.se/globalassets/media/rapporter/betalningsrapport/2024/engelsk/payments-report-2024.pdf).

+Taviani, Carlo.
+2022. *The Making of the Modern Corporation: The Casa di San Giorgio and Its Legacy (1446-1720)*.
+London: Routledge.

 Temin, Peter and Hans-Joachim Voth.
 2013. *Prometheus Shackled: Goldsmith Banks and England's Financial Revolution after 1700*.
 New York: Oxford University Press.